Former Richfield principal leaves Winona job amid plagiarism allegations

 West became superintendent of Winona Schools in 2014 after interviewing for Richfield’s superintendent opening earlier that year.
 When he interviewed, he brought a resume that was bolstered by experience as executive director of educational services in the Eden Prairie School District, where he worked for three years after leaving Richfield High School.

-“I was very relieved when he didn’t get the job,” said Sandy Belkengren, who as a Richfield School Board member sat on West’s interview panel, and worked for West as a substitute teacher at Richfield Middle School.
+“I was very relieved when he didn’t get the job,” said Sandy Belkengren, a former Richfield School Board member who also worked for West as a substitute teacher at Richfield Middle School.

 Belkengren said there was nothing “that we’re aware of” to indicate West committed plagiarism in Richfield.

-Note: This post was corrected.
-Sandy Belkengren did not serve as school board member when Stephen West was interviewed for the Richfield superintendent position.
-Belkengren served through 2012.